joelyy-mcintyreks/notes/README.md

 # 2024-01-26
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, making sure to allow enough time so you don't feel rushed or overwhelmed.
 Finally, use task management tools like Trello or Asana to keep track of your progress and make sure you stay on track.
 Remember to take breaks throughout the day to clear your mind and avoid burnout.
 By following these tips, you can become a more effective programmer and achieve your goals more quickly.

+# 2024-01-27
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Steve Jobs.

+In programming, this translates to designing software that is easy to understand, maintain, and extend.
+Write clean code that's modular, adheres to SOLID principles, and avoids unnecessary complexity.
+Optimize for readability and clarity, as it leads to fewer bugs, easier collaboration, and better scalability in the long run.
+Always strive to reduce redundancy, keep your functions small and single-purpose, and remember that sometimes, the best solution is the one that's most straightforward.